ea-maruri/works/Artificial_Intelligence/8Puzzle/README.txt

-Project made by por Alejandro Maruri
+Project made in JAVA by Alejandro Maruri

-Made in JAVA

 README OF THE PROJECT AStar for 8Puzzle.
 READ CAREFULLY.